What is compassion?The Dictionary

 “Particularly the man whose profession is being a warrior, he should calm his mind and look into the depths of others.
 Doing so is likely the best of the martial arts.”~Shiba Yoshimasa, samurai general circa 1400

 When I trained to be a monk there was some practice to help maintain a compassionate view.
 During specific meditations you would think about a friend or someone you have trouble with;

 Just as I want happiness, so does this person wish for the same.

 Just as I have known sadness and despair, this person has also known it.

-Just as I want to avoid suffering and pain this person also avoids it.
+Just as I want to avoid suffering and pain this person also wishes to avoids it.

 Just as I make mistakes, this person also makes mistakes.

 That can help align things in our minds.
 I am still learning and struggling to be a good person.
 I admit that I make many mistakes each day and that I have mistreated people, though not maliciously, I have indeed hurt people through careless action.
 Last month, last year, a few years ago.
 I’ll likely do it again later today.
-But I want to admit it honestly to myself and those I injure as soon as I possibly can and admit the mistakes.
+But I want to admit it honestly to myself and those I injure as soon as I possibly can and accept the mistakes.
 I believe this reflection and use of compassion is as critical today as it was when General Takeda said that sympathy is your ally.
 It should be part of our keiko.